 There are a variety of reasons why a refrigerator is not cooling.
-If you want to save yourself some time and burden, give Cypress Appliance Repair a call for refrigerator repair in Cypress, TX.
+If you want to save yourself some time and burden, give Choice Appliance Repair a call for refrigerator repair in Cypress, TX.
 We’re happy to visit and troubleshoot the cooling problem as well as repair it for you.

 When your refrigerator has lost its cold anymore, it’s time to figure out what the issue might be.
 Most times it’s something as basic as a good coil cleaning.
 But, with modern models of refrigerators, they are manufactured with a variety of sensors too.